MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/2022_releasewave2_deprecatedtool.md

-**DEPRECATED WITH** The tool is no longer shipped with Business Central 2022 Release Wave 2.
+**DEPRECATED WITH** Starting with Business Central 2022 Release Wave 2 (v21) this tool is no longer available.